 - Available to work in the lab 9 hours per week (3 credits)

 - Motivated to learn about issues and research related to sport and exercise

 - Able to work in a team setting

 Please contact Yonatan Sarig if you are interested in a DIS opportunity and/or to receive more information.

-Below are examples of equipment available in the lab for research, practice, and teaching in the field of sport and exercise psychology.
+Below are examples of equipment available in the lab for research, practice, and teaching in the field of sport psychology.